-For each of the argument lists passed to the decorator, ReFrame will instantiate a regression test with those arguments.
-So in this example, ReFrame will generate automatically 11 tests with different num\bytes parameters.
+Any ordinary ReFrame test becomes a parameterized one if the user defines parameters inside the class body of the test.
+This is done using the parameter() ReFrame built-in function, which accepts the list of parameter values.
+For each parameter value ReFrame will instantiate a different regression test by assigning the corresponding value to an attribute named after the parameter.
+So in this example, ReFrame will generate automatically 11 tests with different values for their num\bytes attribute.
 From this point on, you can adapt the test based on the parameter values, as we do in this case, where we compute the STREAM array sizes, as well as the number of iterations to be performed on each benchmark, and we also compile the code accordingly.